-The Pipeline Grants Competition seeks to support early- career scholars (Assistant Professors, Lecturers and Adjunct Assistant Professors) and promote diversity by prioritizing applications from scholars who are underrepresented in the social sciences.
+The Pipeline Grants Competition seeks to support early-career scholars (Assistant Professors, Lecturers and Adjunct Assistant Professors) and promote diversity by prioritizing applications from scholars who are underrepresented in the social sciences and/or employed at under-resourced colleges and universities.
 This includes racial, ethnic, gender, disciplinary, institutional, and geographic diversity.

 The NAEd/Spencer Postdoctoral Fellowship supports early career scholars working in critical areas of education research.
 Through professional development, funding, and mentorship from senior scholars, the fellowship enhances the career and research opportunities of the fellow.